-The types of financial aid offered by the university are outlined below.
-Additional information is available from the Office of Financial Aid's website, http://financialaid.unca.edu/.
+The types of financial aid offered by UNC Asheville are outlined below.
+Additional information is available from the Office of Financial Aid's website, https://financialaid.unca.edu/.

 All Financial Aid is subject to change based on Federal and State funding.